sez11a/liferay-docs-commerce/user/articles/020-catalog-management/02-products/01-images.markdown

 3. If you want the image to be displayed on the product page for a limited period of time, specify display and expiration dates in the *Schedule* section at the bottom of the form.
+Click *Publish.*

 ## Default Product Images